Nanoscale defects as probes of time reversal symmetry breaking: Introduction

 In Sec.~\ref{sec:dichorism}, we elaborate further on this dichroism, computing the $1/T^{\hat{z}}_1, 1/T^{-\hat{z}}_1$ relaxation rates of a magnetic dipole probe that is oriented either perpendicular, in the $\hat{z}$ direction, or anti-perpendicular, in the $-\hat{z}$ direction, to the surface of the material of interest.
 Note that for NV center based imagining, these are realized with a single NV center with its magnetic dipole oriented along the $\hat{z}$ axis, and measuring its relaxation to equilibrium starting from either the $\ket{m_s = 1}$ or $\ket{m_s = -1}$ states.
-In the first case, the relaxation rate amounts to a sum of spectral weights $\abs{b_+(\omega_{\text{NV}})}^2 + \abs{b_- (-\omega_{\text{NV}})}^2$, while in the second case, one probes $\abs{b_+(-\omega_{\text{NV}})}^2 + \abs{b_- (\omega_{\text{NV}})}^2$, with $\omega_{\text{NV}}$ being the transition frequency of the NV center or more generally, the local magnetic dipole probe in use.
+In the first case ($m_s = 1$), the relaxation rate amounts to a sum of spectral weights $\abs{b_+(\omega_{\text{NV}})}^2 + \abs{b_- (-\omega_{\text{NV}})}^2$, while in the second case, one probes $\abs{b_+(-\omega_{\text{NV}})}^2 + \abs{b_- (\omega_{\text{NV}})}^2$, with $\omega_{\text{NV}}$ being the transition frequency of the NV center.
+Here $b_\pm = b_x + i b_y$ where $b_x, b_y$ are the $x,y$ components of the magnetic field on the defect site, respectively; see Eqs.~(\ref{eq:chiralrelaxation}) for the precise definition.
 As we show, the two components in these rates are related by detailed balance as one would expect of emission and absorption rates due to fluctuations in a thermally equilibrated system.
-However, these two rates consist of a contribution $\text{Im} \left[N_{xy}\right]$ (a symmetrized correlator of magnetic field fluctuations in the $x,y$ directions) that is odd under time-reversal.
+However, these two rates consist of a cross correlation of $b_x, b_y$ fluctuations, specifically $\text{Im} \left[N_{xy}\right]$ [see Eqs.~(\ref{eq:T1})] that is odd under time-reversal.
 This piece is precisely isolated by considering the difference of the two relaxation rates, $1/T^{\hat{z}}_1 - 1/T^{-\hat{z}}_1$, and which directly implicates TRSB if it is non-zero.

 In Sec.~\ref{sec:sigmaxy}, we make a connection between $\text{Im} \left[N_{xy}\right]$, and $\text{Im} \left[\sigma_{H} (q, \omega) \right]$, that is, the imaginary part of the Hall conductivity at finite wave-vectors in the material.
 In particular, we study the electromagnetic fluctuation spectrum near a two dimensional TRSB material sandwiched between dielectrics.
 Following the standard analysis of electromagnetic waves reflecting off of conducting surfaces~\cite{born2013principles}, we compute the magnetic response of the system in the presence of an added magnetic dipole, which generates both $s-$ and $p-$ polarized waves.
 We find that the susceptibility of interest, $\chi_{xy}$ depends only on reflections that convert $s-$ polarized light to $p-$ polarized light and vice versa, an effect fully absent in systems with time-reversal symmetry.
 We use the fluctuation dissipation theorem to arrive at our final result for $\text{Im} \left[N_{xy}\right]$.
 We find that much like the usual time-reversal preserving case, the magnetic dipole probes magnetic fluctuations at a wavevector $q \sim 1/z_{\text{NV}}$.
 We find that relaxation rates $1/T_1^{\pm \hat{z}}$ are sensitive probes of $\text{Re} \left[ \sigma_T \mp i \sigma_H \right] (q \sim 1/z_{\text{NV}}, \omega_{\text{NV}})$, where $\sigma_T$ is the optical conductivity associated with current fluctuations orthogonal to $\vs{q}$.